minimoha/peabux/README.md

 run `npm install`

-after successful installation
+after successful installation, Kindly create a `.env` file in your root folder.

+Create a variable named **REACT_APP_API_URL** and assign your backend base url to it (without the ending forward slash '/').

-run `npm start` to start the application
+Use `npm start` to start the application

 Note: you should have the backend running before trying to do any activities on the frontend.